Lighting 101: Long-Throw Hard Light

 Look at the picture.
 Was the light on the right or the left?

 It was to my left, as the shadow of the obscurred, back center gymnast on the right side of the background should show you.

 What was my lighting ratio?
-The density (tone) of the shadows compared to the wall should clue you into the fact that I was working my ambient about 1 1/2 stops below the strobe.
+The tonal value of the shadows of the gymnasts on the wall, compared to the lit portion of the wall, should clue you into the fact that I was working my ambient about 1 1/2 stops below the strobe.